nagendrakamisetti/BooksStore/README.md

 # Books Store Application

-This is React base application.
+This is React based application.

 ### Getting Started